Chapter 13 Bankruptcy Overview

 The advantage of Chapter 13 over Chapter 7 is that you can keep all of your property, including secured property, and the listing in your credit report lasts only 7 years from its commencement rather than the 10 years that a Chapter 7 is listed.
 Also, the automatic stay prevents creditors from taking any action against co-debtors who have not filed for bankruptcy.

 The disadvantage is that it takes much longer than the 4 – 6 months from filing to discharge of a Chapter 7 bankruptcy, thus delaying the debtor's fresh start, which is 1 of the 2 main goals of bankruptcy (the other goal is the equal treatment of creditors), by several years.
-Since Chapter 13 takes at least 3 years to complete its payment plan, you cannot reestablish credit until after your discharge, since few creditors are going to lend to you while you are obliged to pay off your former creditors with your disposable income.
+Since Chapter 13 takes at least 3 years to complete its payment plan, you cannot reestablish credit until after your discharge, since few creditors will lend to you while you are obliged to pay off your former creditors with your disposable income.

 It has oft been said that a Chapter 13 is better for your credit history than a Chapter 7, since you are making at least some attempt to pay your unsecured creditors.
 However, understanding how credit ratings work plainly shows that a Chapter 7 would be better.
 Credit scores, which are most often used to assess the creditworthiness of borrowers, depends mostly on the past 2 years of your credit history, with greater weighting given to more recent transactions.
 So if you received a Chapter 7 discharge, you could get credit within 6 months, and have a high credit rating within 2 ½ years of your bankruptcy filing, whereas with a Chapter 13 plan, you would not even be done with your payment plan.
 Although a Chapter 7 stays on your credit report for 10 years after filing, it is given less and less weight as the time passes.
 If you demonstrate your creditworthiness after receiving your discharge, your credit score will quickly increase in spite of the Chapter 7 discharge on your record.
 In fact, your creditworthiness improves because most of your unsecured debt is wiped out.